GreenMouth/Notes/README.md

 (Answer 2: Bayesian paradigm is objective when prior probablities are known, e.g. Sale of Umbrela's goes up with prediction of rain.
 Frequentist approach is objective when we have the imablace of counts/frequency e..g.
 A group of folks prefering coffee over tea then P(Cofee) > P(Tea))

+Gradient Descent:
+You can check whether the value of loss function is very close to the value from previous iteration or that the norm of gradient vector is close to zero.